What are Proceeds of Crime charges?

 The NSW Police tend to take action using the Confiscation of Proceeds of Crime Act.
 Federal offences may lead to action being taken under the confiscation of Proceeds of Crimes Act (Commonwealth).
 Both of these Draconian acts of parliament have little regard for hardship – for example the acts of a husband may have financially devastating effects upon the wife and children.
 There is no discretion in forfeiture orders under these acts – if part of a house was financed through serious criminal activity, the whole house would be forfeited.

-If you are affected by, or at risk of being subjected to proceeds of crime legislation – contact one of our accredited criminal law specialists for an urgent appointment.
+If you are affected by, or at risk of being subjected to proceeds of crime legislation – contact one of our criminal law specialists in Sydney or Parramatta for an appointment.
+Call 1800 NOT GUILTY or fill in our form on this page for legal advice 7 days a week, 24 hours a day.